Preparing to Study a Film

 - Good sound is important!
 Do you have reasonable speakers?
 Negotiate with your neighbouring teachers to do something quiet while you show your film!

 - Plan the seating so that everyone is comfortable and can see the screen.

 - Make sure the room is as dark as possible.
 Switch off the lights and, if possible, black out the windows.

 - Have all your materials ready for follow-up activities.
 (If you are seen scampering around the room during the screening, it can be very distracting for your audience!)

-Even with the most careful preparation, gremlins can still get the better of us and nothing works!
-Have something else ready just in case it all goes pear-shaped.
+Even with the most careful preparation, gremlins can still get the better of us and make sure nothing works!
+Have another task ready just in case it all goes pear-shaped.

 Once is never enough

 Let the class watch the film once just to become familiar with it.
 Subsequent viewings can be used to focus on the story or look at the film language and technique.
 You could go off into the subject matter, or use the film to spark some creative projects.
 Don't be afraid of repeated viewings.
 Each viewing will offer a new technique for pupils to analyse and increase their appreciation of the film.